Shingwauk Kinoomaage Gamig: Programming

 In September 2008 Shingwauk Kinoomaage Gamig began offering courses in Anishinaabe studies.
 In September 2012 the institution became accredited by the World Indigenous Nations Higher Education Consortium (WINHEC).
 On November 8, 2018, Shingwauk Kinoomaage Gamig and Algoma University reaffirmed their relationships by signing an addendum to the 2006 covenant.

 Shingwauk Kinoomaage Gamig is recognized as one of the nine Indigenous Institutes in Ontario and currently partners with Algoma University to provide undergraduate degree programs in Anishinaabemowin and Anishinaabe studies.
 Formalized in 2018, the Anishinaabe Studies program is the first of its kind in Canada.

 In 2016 Shingwauk Kinoomaage Gamig was granted federal infrastructure funding for the establishment of an Anishinabek Discovery Centre.
 The construction of this facility will drastically change the programming and capacity of Shingwauk Kinoomaage Gamig to provide culture based learning opportunities.
 In 2018 the Assembly of First Nations unanimously passed a resolution for the National Chiefs Library to be housed at the Anishinabek Discovery Centre.

 Faculty and alumni

-Well-known alumni and past faculty members include:
+Notable alumni and past faculty members include: